hashicorp/packer/website/source/docs/builders/digitalocean.html.markdown

   appear in your account.
 This must be unique.
   To help make this unique, use a function like `timestamp` (see [configuration templates](/docs/templates/configuration-templates.html) for more info)

-* `ssh_port` (integer) - The port that SSH will be available on.
-Defaults to port 22.

-* `ssh_timeout` (string) - The time to wait for SSH to become available before timing out.
-The format of this value is a duration such as "5s" or "5m".
-The default SSH timeout is "1m".

-* `ssh_username` (string) - The username to use in order to communicate over SSH to the running droplet.
-Default is "root".

 * `state_timeout` (string) - The time to wait, as a duration string, for a droplet to enter a desired state (such as "active") before